tmaybe/dev.socrata.com/docs/authentication.md

 Authentication is only necessary when accessing datasets that have been marked as _private_ or when making write requests (`PUT`, `POST`, and `DELETE`).
 For reading datasets that have not been marked as private, simply use an [application token](/docs/app-tokens.html).

 There are two methods available for authentication: HTTP Basic and OAuth 2.0.
-- HTTP Basic authentication may be used in cases where you are authenticating from an update script that runs without interaction with the user and without a web front-end
+- HTTP Basic authentication may be used in cases where you are authenticating from an update script that runs without interaction with the user and without a web front-end.
-- OAuth 2.0 is preferred for cases where you are building a web application that needs to authenticate on behalf of another user
+- OAuth 2.0 is preferred for cases where you are building a web application that needs to authenticate on behalf of another user.

 ## Authenticating using HTTP Basic Authentication